JetBrains/kotlin-multiplatform-dev-docs/topics/overview/kmp-overview.md

 ## Adopt Kotlin Multiplatform at scale

 Adopting a cross-platform framework in a team can be a challenge.
-To learn about benefits and solutions to potential problems, take a look at our high-level overviews of cross-platform development:
+To learn about the benefits and solutions to potential problems, take a look at our high-level overviews of cross-platform development:

 * [](cross-platform-mobile-development.md): Provides an overview of the different approaches and implementations for cross-platform applications.